Senator Feinstein has a long history of fighting to protect workers’ rights in the workplace and has a strong pro-labor record.

 - Senator Feinstein in 2017 voted against H.J.
 Res.83, a resolution that overturned Department of Labor rules clarifying the continuous obligation for businesses to maintain a record of workplace related injuries and illnesses.

-- In light of the rule being overturned, Senator Feinstein cosponsored the Accurate Workplace Injury and Illness Records Restoration Act of 2017 to again attempt to clarify workplace injury recordkeeping obligations.
+- In light of the rule being overturned, Senator Feinstein cosponsored the Accurate Workplace Injury and Illness Records Restoration Act to again attempt to clarify workplace injury recordkeeping obligations.

 - As a member of the Senate Appropriations Committee, Senator Feinstein has fought to protect funding for agencies that protect workplace safety, including joining with her colleagues in 2016 and 2017 to urge funding for the National Institute for Occupational Safety and Health and the Occupational Safety and Health Administration.